-The Statement of Net Position answers the question of how well the School performed financially during fiscal year 2019.
-This statement includes all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position, both financial and capital, and current and long-term, using the accrual basis of accounting, which is the accounting used by most private-sector companies.
+The Statement of Net Position answers the question of how well the School performed financially during 2019.
+This statement includes all assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position, both financial and capital and current and long-term, using the accrual basis of accounting, which is the accounting used by most private-sector companies.
 This basis of accounting takes into account all revenues and expenses during the year, regardless of when the cash is received or expended.

-Table 1 provides a summary of the School's Net Position for fiscal year 2019 and fiscal year 2018.
+Table 1 provides a summary of the School's Net Position for fiscal years 2019 and 2018.